KhalaRKS/KhalaRKS/README.md

 # I'm Alba and welcome to My GitHub Profile!

 ## About Me
 I am a mobile fullstack developer with years of professional experience.
 I'm passionate about creating high-quality and user-friendly applications for mobile devices.
-My expertise lies in both frontend and backend development, allowing me to build end-to-end solutions.
+My expertise settled about frontend and backend development, allowing me to build end-to-end solutions.

 ## Skills
 - Mobile Application Development (iOS and Android)